Texas Republicans move forward with plans for an indoor convention in Houston, the state's biggest coronavirus hot spot

-As the coronavirus pandemic engulfs Texas’ metropolitan areas, Republican Gov. Greg Abbott has left the door open for massive indoor gatherings.
-And organizers are moving forward with some big ones, including the Texas Republican party’s upcoming convention in Houston.
+HOUSTON — (TEXAS TRIBUNE) As the coronavirus pandemic engulfs Texas’ metropolitan areas, Republican Gov. Greg Abbott has left the door open for massive indoor gatherings.
+And organizers are moving forward with some big ones, including the Texas Republican Party’s upcoming convention in Houston.

 Harris County, where Houston is located, has the highest number of coronavirus cases and deaths in the state, but the Texas GOP plans to press forward with plans to hold an in-person convention from July 16-18 in the city’s George R. Brown Convention Center.